 As The Handbook of Hedge Funds puts it:

 “If speculators were to break the ERM, being short the pound could turn out to be a very profitable position.
 Even if the devaluation did not occur, the chances of seeing the pound strengthen were small — it was more likely to stay at the bottom of its fluctuation band.
 The only downside for speculators was transaction costs.”

 And so that morning, Soros and his fund increased their short position against the British pound from $1.5 to $10 billion.
 It was the perfect bet with a mitigated downside and a limitless upside.
 It was like betting on a coin flip, were if the coin lands on heads (the pound devalues), they make a lot of money.
 If the coin lands on tails (the exchange rates remained fixed), they only lose a small amount of money on loan interest.
 That’s the kind of bet Soros would pour money into all the day, even if he had to borrow billions.

 “Our total position by Black Wednesday had to be worth almost $10 billion.
 We planned to sell more than that.
 In fact, when Norman Lamont [the British finance minister] said just before the devaluation that he would borrow nearly $15 billion to defend sterling, we were amused because that was about how much we wanted to sell.”

 – George Soros, 1992

 As Europe slept, Soros borrowed and sold pounds from anyone that he could.
 The Quantum Fund’s position exceeded $10 billion shorting the pound.
-Other hedge funds got wind of the the trade and the report from the Bundesbank and started following suit, also borrowing and selling pounds.
+Other hedge funds got wind of the trade (and the report from the Bundesbank) and started following suit, also borrowing and selling pounds.

-By the time London markets opened for business and British treasury officials started their day, tens of billions of pounds had been sold and the the pound was dangerously close to trading below the levels mandated by the ERM.
+By the time London markets opened for business and British treasury officials started their day, tens of billions of pounds had been sold.
+The pound was dangerously close to trading below the levels mandated by the ERM.

 The Bank of England was about to have a very shitty day.